subhk24/TradeVeil/CODE_OF_CONDUCT.md

 To report violations or concerns, please contact:
 **Email:** [team@tradeveil.com]
 You can also direct report violations or concerns according to there respective contribution, please contact:

-Name	                    Role	                Email	                                    Roll Number Subhdeep Kaur	            Manager	              subhdeep0794.becse24@chitkara.edu.in	    2410990794 Jasleen Kaur	            Designer + Tester	    jasleen0729.becse24@chitkara.edu.in	      2410990729 Shabadmeet Singh Bhatia	  Quality Assurance	    shabadmeet0765.becse24@chitkara.edu.in	  2410990765 Saksham Jain	            Developer	            saksham0752.becse24@chitkara.edu.in     	2410990752
+Subhdeep Kaur	            ( Manager ) -              subhdeep0794.becse24@chitkara.edu.in
+Jasleen Kaur	            ( Designer + Tester ) -	    jasleen0729.becse24@chitkara.edu.in
+Shabadmeet Singh Bhatia	  ( Quality Assurance ) -	    shabadmeet0765.becse24@chitkara.edu.in
+Saksham Jain	            ( Developer ) -	          saksham0752.becse24@chitkara.edu.in
-Yash Jindal	              Front-End Developer	  yash0803.becse24@chitkara.edu.in	        2410990803
+Yash Jindal	              ( Front-End Developer ) -	  yash0803.becse24@chitkara.edu.in

 We treat all reports seriously and will respond within **5 business days**.